See the revision history at the end (if you make it that far).

 To run that updater.bat script, hold down the Shift key and right-click in an empty space where the file is, then select “Open Command Window Here”.
 Enter the name of the script and hit Enter.
 If you have trouble, see How to Run a BAT File on Windows: 13 Steps (with Pictures).

 The updater script will spit out some introductory stuff and then prompt you to continue.
-If by chance everything in the universe is aligned just so, and you’ve followed the directions, the script will download a fresh copy of the ‘ghacks’ user.js file and then append the contents of your user-overrides.js to it.
+If by chance everything in the universe is aligned just so, and you’ve followed the directions, the script will download a fresh copy of the ‘ghacks’ user.js file and then append the contents of your user-overrides.js to it just like it says on the tin.

 Fattening the Fox

 We’re going to go to the Firefox Add-ons website and No. Where.
-Else. (except here) because we first need to install some (non-lubricated) protection.
-Start (or restart) Firefox and select your ‘privacy’ profile (yes, it’s OK now!), then come back here.
+Else. (except here) because we first need to install some protection.
+Start (or restart) Firefox and select your ‘privacy’ profile (yes, it’s OK now), then come back here.

 - Clear URLs by Kevin R.